LaunchCodeEducation/lchs-learning-objectives/unit09/flask-intro.rst

 -----

 - Become familiar with the Flask microframework.
-- Build a simple, interactive webpage.
+- Build a simple, interactive web form.

 Objectives
 ----------